-Improvised Weapon: Since any piece of a metal alloy given a 13-letter name is a deadly weapon against the Darklings, most of the weapons tend to be fairly mundane (and sometimes bizarre or random) objects, like screws, bolts, hubcaps, silverware, trash can lids, and one particularly badass microphone stand.
+Improvised Weapon: Since any piece of a metal alloy given a 13-letter name is a deadly weapon against the Darklings, most of the weapons and defenses tend to be fairly mundane (and sometimes bizarre or random) objects, like screws, bolts, paper clips, hubcaps, silverware, trash can lids, letter openers, a fence or two, and one particularly badass microphone stand.

-Jump Physics: The Acrobat power.
-During Midnight, gravity's pull on Jonathan and whoever he's holding hands with is sharply decreased.
+Jump Physics: Acrobats.
+During the blue time, gravity's pull on Jonathan and whoever or whatever he's touching is sharply decreased.
 He puts the jumps in most Platform Games to shame.

-Melissa too. ...Actually, this is pretty much par for the course for Mindcasters, apparently.
+Melissa too...actually, this is pretty much par for the course for mindcasters, apparently.
 Both of them affectionately (or not) get the title "Queen Bitch" at some point.
-And dear lord do they both ever prove that they deserve it.
+And dear lord do they ever prove that they deserve it.

 Mayfly-December Romance: Jessica and Jonathan, after Jessica becomes confined to the Blue Time in exchange for fixing the rift between the normal hours and Midnight.
 Jonathan will continue to age as normal, but Jessica only exists for 1 hour each day and therefore will age by 1 day roughly every 3 weeks.

 Mind Rape: Mindcasters are good at this.
-Melissa accidentally mind raped Rex and Johnathan on a small scale when they touched her, her mind raping was responsible for Rex's father turning into a vegetable.
+Melissa accidentally mind raped Rex and Johnathan on a small scale when they touched her and her mind raping was responsible for Rex's father turning into a vegetable.